Fiji Yacht Charter Guide

 The Mamanuca Islands are the first you'll see – long sandy beaches with unlimited palm trees, sparkling clear water and coral reefs you last saw on a picture postcard.

-The full range of water sports is available as you cruise north, including game fishing, diving and snorkeling, parasailing, windsurfing, jet skiing and surfing.
+The full range of water sports is available as you cruise north, including game fishing, diving and snorkelling, parasailing, windsurfing, jet skiing and surfing.
 You can find them all in the various island resorts, so get your adrenaline pumping and try something new and exciting!

 If you are feeling really adventurous, you can start from further afield, but relocation fees will apply.
 As you travel further north, the tourists start to disappear as the islands of Waya and Wayasewa approach and you enter the Yasawa Islands.
 This more remote island group consists of a chain of about 20 ancient volcanic islands stretching for 80 km, several of which have dramatic cliffs climbing to hundreds of metres above sea level.